Sitraka17/Sitraka17/README.md

 There are 407 kaggle Grandmasters.
 BUT 12,851 kaggle Experts so it's clearly feasible héhé :D
 --->
 - Share ML articles

-(well I first need to understand more HOW it works)
+- UML Valencia
 - Finish CS50 by Summer  2023
 --  this means Lab 9
 <!---